OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md

 In OutSystems, the policies that grant or revoke permissions to IT users are managed using a role-based permission model.
 This means that **permissions** to perform operations are configured in **roles** that are then assigned to users.

+**Warning:** Since a developer can use OutSystems.RuntimePublic.Db in an extension, he can bypass the security concept and have write access to system tables as well as to **all applications**, regardless of the rights assigned.

 ![permission level](images/lt-about-permission-levels-1.png?width=500)

 ## Roles